 Without the PHP, Date() is called with no arguments and returns the current time according to the web browser, i.e. according to the laptop’s system clock.
 With the PHP, Date() is called with "milliseconds since 1970 according to the server’s clock”.
 The PHP Hypertext Processor will pass through the HTML unmodified until it detects the <?php … ?> tag, which it will replace with the output of the PHP program.

-The timedemo web site is protected with HTTP Basic Authentication.
-A username and password is required to access it.
+The timedemo website is protected with HTTP Basic Authentication.
+A username and password are required to access it.
 Let’s review how HTTP Basic Authentication works.
 We looked at a diagram from dailysecurity.net.
-But suppose we don’t want the timedemo web site to know which users are allowed to access it, or their passwords.
-In fact we want the authentication checking to be completely separate, on a different server.
+But suppose we don’t want the timedemo website to know which users are allowed to access it, or their passwords.
+In fact, we want the authentication checking to be completely separate, on a different server.
 Let’s discuss how OAuth2 authentication works.
 We looked at a diagram, from websequencediagrams.com.

 The authserverstub can take some shortcuts, such as accepting any username provided that the password “opensesame” is entered, and using transparent reusable strings for the authentication codes, instead of opaque values which can only be used once.
 OAuth2 allows us to use tokens in whatever format we like.
 We decided to use JSON Web Tokens.
 We decided to sign the tokens so that they can be verified for acceptance without needing to ask the authorization server if they’re good.
 For signing and verification we use the Halite PHP library, which is on top of libsodium.
 The keys are stored in JSON Web Key format.
 The phpauthdemo and authserverstub are running on CentOS virtual machines on the presenter’s MacBook.
 When a page of the phpauthdemo is accessed that requires authentication, the user is redirected to the login screen on the other virtual machine, and then redirected back after a successful login.